-A: Amazon has two regions, US and EU.
-The US datacenters are in the Virginia/DC area.
-The EU datacenter is in Dublin, Ireland.
+A: Load Tester currently supports Amazon in four regions, US-east, US-west, EU-west and AP-southeast.
+The US datacenters are in the Virginia/DC area and Northern California.
+The European Union datacenter is in Dublin, Ireland.
+The Asia-Pacific datacenter is in Singapore.

-Q: Can I run engines in both the US and the EU?
+Q: Can I run engines in both the multiple regions?

 A: Yes.
-However, you must configure two cloud accounts in Load Tester - one for each region.
+However, you must configure multiple cloud accounts in Load Tester - one for each region.
 Note that you do NOT need two Amazon EC2 accounts - your account credentials can be shared between regions.